 Applying for a long-stay visa (MVV) for residents of Vietnam

-In Vietnam, you can apply for this visa at the Netherlands embassy in Hanoi or at the consulate general in Ho Chi Minh City.
+As of 2 June 2020 you can apply for certain categories of MVV at the Dutch embassy in Hanoi or at the consulate general in Ho Chi Minh City:

 Do I need an MVV and/or a residence permit?

 You should check whether you need an MVV and/or a residence permit.
 This depends on things like your nationality and the purpose of your stay.

 Applying for a residence permit and an MVV

 You can apply for a residence permit and an MVV in two ways:

 - through a host in the Netherlands (such as an employer, family member or educational institution)

 - in person at a Dutch embassy or consulate.